-There I was in Emei Shan (Mount Emei), yet another sacred place, following Yubeng and Lugu hu, two visually dissimilar places that had a similar significance as a sacred place for Buddhism in southern China.
+There I was in Emei Shan (Mount Emei), yet another sacred place, following Yubeng and Lugu Hu (Lake Lugu), two visually dissimilar places that had a similar significance as a sacred place for Buddhism in southern China.

-Emei shan is one of four sacred Buddhist mountains in Sichuan province.
+Emei Shan is one of four sacred Buddhist mountains located in China.
 Located a few hours’ bus ride away from the big city of Chengdu, it’s a small town with a big meaning for those of the Buddhist faith, as well as a UNESCO Word Heritage Site.
 For me, it was another mountain to climb.

 I don’t agree with that statement, though.
 Not even a little bit.
 Not at all.